ThemezerNX/Yaz0Lib/README.md

-# Target Parser
+# Yaz0Lib

 A library for compressing and decompressing Yaz0/Yaz1.

-A port of [libyaz0](https://github.com/aboood40091/libyaz0) by MasterVermilli0n/AboodXD
+A port of [libyaz0](https://github.com/aboood40091/libyaz0) by MasterVermilli0n/AboodXD.

 # Build